nlfiedler/tanuki/README.md

 ## Project History

 Original idea was inspired by [perkeep](https://perkeep.org) (née camlistore).
-Since installing [Go](https://golang.org) on [Solaris](https://www.oracle.com/solaris/) was difficult, something new was needed.
+Since installing [Go](https://golang.org) on [Solaris](https://www.oracle.com/solaris/) was difficult, another solution was desired.
 That is, given the operating system there would not be any readily available software to serve the purpose.
 Would later learn that this application space is referred to as "digital asset management."

 ### July 2014